 Bun Bo Nam Bo – 67 Hàng Điếu

 What to do in Hanoi Old Quarter – One-day itinerary

 You can start the day by trying the famous Pho on Bat Dan street.
-Then, having an egg coffee before exploring Dong Xuan market.
+Then, having an egg coffee before exploring the Dong Xuan market.
 Trying some Hanoi’s specialties in this old market.

-In the afternoon, have lunch and then take walk along Hoan Kiem lake and visit Ngoc Son temple.
+In the afternoon, have lunch and then take a walk along Hoan Kiem lake and visit Ngoc Son temple.
 Don’t forget to try Trang Tien ice-cream and Papaya salad near Hoan Kiem lake.

 At night, explore the night market before heading to Ta Hien street for a few beers and fun time.

 Where to stay in Hanoi Old Quarter?

 I recommend staying in Hanoi Old Quarter while visiting Hanoi because it’s easy to get around the main attractions.

 However, if you’d like to get some early sleep, you should avoid staying near Ta Hien street as that area is noisy and chaotic until midnight.